tpoisot/ms_pop_networks/ms_pop.md

 ## The basic processes

 Several authors [@golubski_modifying_2011] showed that biotic interactions themselves interact.
+% DG: again, a definition would be useful.
-The presence or absence of a biotic interaction can affect either the realization of other interactions, or the presence of other species, as we will illustrate below.
+The occurrence or absence of a biotic interaction can either affect either the realization of other interactions, or the presence of other species, as we will illustrate below.
 There are two broad situations which can happen.
-First, the presence of one interaction will be a necessary condition for the presence of a second.
+First, the occurrence of one interaction will be a necessary condition for the presence of a second.
 For example, opportunistic pathogens have a greater success of infection on hosts which are already immunocompromised by previous infections @olivier_are_2012 .
 Second,